CAST of main Characters in order of appearance:

 In the darkness they had slipped through the Citadel Gate, were helped onto her horse by two strong young men and the Keeper of the Lock who clapped his hands noisily to hurry the horse on its way.
-Aunt hung on tightly behind Gossamer guided the horse along paths into the hills where she knew of a small village where she could expect a warm welcome.
-The villagers were so surprised to see them and delighted to swap a small pony and some provisions for a beautiful white stallion.
-They offered a bed and a chance to rest but Gossamer insisted they get going, this time on foot, leading their new pony, scrambling up steep hillside in the light of a half moon, gasping for breath, Aunt hanging onto the pony’s side-straps for help up the steeper slopes.
+Aunt hung on tightly behind as Gossamer guided the horse along paths into the hills where she knew of a small village and a warm welcome.
+The villagers were so surprised to see them and delighted to give her a tough little mountain horse and some provisions in return for the beautiful white stallion she had arrived on.
+They offered a bed and a chance to rest but Gossamer insisted they get going, this time on foot, leading their new horse, scrambling up steep hillside in the light of a half moon, gasping for breath, Aunt hanging onto the horse’s side-straps for help up the steeper slopes.

 The trees grew thicker about them, the gentle moonlight disappeared, and the darkness became as black as the inside of a dragon’s stomach.
 Aunt began to whimper like a lost child, pleading for rest.
 At last the slope lessened.